 Return on Equity (ROE) Calculator

-Enter your net profit and shareholders' equity to calculate ROE, efficiency score, equity payback period, and benchmark comparison.
+Enter your net profit and shareholders' equity to calculate ROE percentage, profit-to-equity ratio, equity payback period, and benchmark comparison with actionable insights.

 Luis GonzalezCreated by Luis GonzalezLast updated: